Which Level of Taxonomy Encompasses All of the Others?

 Future Directions: Beyond the Three Domains?

 Regardless of whether additional levels are formally adopted, the principle that the highest taxonomic rank should reflect the deepest evolutionary splits will endure.
-The domain level, as it stands, provides the most dependable scaffold for organizing life’s complexity.
+The domain level, as it stands, provides the most reliable scaffold for organizing life’s complexity.

 Conclusion